LoN Bombardment Crusader BiS Gear, Gems, and Paragon Points

 Best in Slot Gear and Alternatives

 As this is a Legacy of Nightmares set spec, you have considerable freedom in picking out the rest of your gear slots.
 As a rule of thumb, focus on Thorns and Cooldown Reduction and remember the rings' requirements for ancient items, as well as their restriction on other set bonuses.
 You can run individual set pieces with beneficial stats, as long as they do not form any set bonus.
 Note that even after the addition of the Legacy of Dreams legendary gem, it is advisable to wear the Legacy of Nightmares set, as there aren't any legendary ring replacements for the set that would outweigh the loss of any of the legendary gems in the build.

 The Legacy of Nightmares set is a 2.4 rework, allowing you to run any legendary item combination while not losing out on the damage amplification and reduction associated with the traditional 6-piece sets.
-As long as the two rings — The Wailing Host and Litany of the Undaunted — are the only active set bonus you have equipped, every Ancient item will increase your damage dealt by 100% and reduce damage taken by 4%.
+As long as the two rings — The Wailing Host and Litany of the Undaunted — are the only active set bonus you have equipped, every Ancient item will greatly increase your damage dealt and reduce damage taken.
 In the stats, try to obtain a combination of Area Damage and Cooldown Reduction.